 After hurricanes Irma and Maria, Atkins, a contractor to the US Federal Emergency Management Agency (FEMA) used Alteryx to blend over a dozen GIS and tabular data sets to predict the extent of structural damage.
 The model was updated and revised daily to improve the quality of predictions, saving thousands of hours of field work and expanding recovery and reconstruction efforts in Puerto Rico and the U.S. Virgin Islands.

 Describe the business challenge or problem you needed to solve

-Following hurricanes Irma and Maria, FEMA needed to inspect all impacted buildings to determine if they were more than fifty percent damaged.
+Following hurricanes Irma and Maria, FEMA needed to inspect all impacted buildings within the Special Flood Hazard Area to determine if they were more than fifty percent damaged.
 Historically, this has been a very labor-intensive process that required a team of two to three people spend an hour at each damaged structure to conduct inspections.
 The sheer size of the disaster made this an impossible task.
 It would take several years to get through all the buildings using the traditional process.